Grievance studies affair: Discovery of hoax

 The project was intended to run until January 31, 2019, but came to a premature end.
-On June 7, 2018, the Twitter account "New Real Peer Review" discovered one of their papers.
-This brought it to the attention of reporters at The College Fix, Reason, and other news outlets who began trying to contact the fictional author and journal it was published in.
 The journal Gender, Place & Culture published a note on August 6, 2018, stating that it suspected "Helen Wilson" had breached their contract to "not [fabricate] or [misappropriate] anyone's identity, including [their] own", adding that "the author has not responded to our request to provide appropriate documentation confirming their identity".
-According to the trio, another journal and a reporter at The Wall Street Journal were also asking for proof of identity at this point, and that it was the right time to go public; they admitted the hoax to the journalist in early August.
+According to the trio, another journal and a reporter at The Wall Street Journal were asking for proof of identity at this point, and that it was the right time to go public; they admitted the hoax to the journalist in early August.